 Similarly, if the rudder is not centered, adjust the rudder spring/cable length.
 If the engine offset is not per the book, adjust it.
 Square up the aircraft.
-If you bought the aircraft because it was cheap or you didn't want to build one, then I suggest you pay the money to find a new aircraft better built or correct the one you have.
+If you bought the aircraft because it was cheap or you didn't want to build one, then I suggest you pay the money to find an aircraft that is square and flies true or devote the time and money necessary to correct the one you have.

-Once we have a square aircraft then proper adjustment of stall characteristic can be accomplished.
+Once we have a square aircraft, then proper fine adjustment of stall characteristic can be accomplished.
 My first go to of stall break or progression control is to add stall strips.
 The POH warns of the stall strip may cause too early of a root stall.
-Adjustment of these strips in size (I've done from 5mm to 12mm sized strips of about 9 inches long and adjusted the elevation until I get the right blend of pre-stall warning of about 4-5 knots and the proper rumble when the stall is accelerated.
+Adjustment of these strips in size (I've done from 5mm to 12mm sized strips of about 9 inches long and adjusted the elevation until I get the right blend of pre-stall warning of about 4-5 knots and the proper rumble when the stall is slowly approached or accelerated.
 I adjust also to assure each root stalls about the same time when perfectly coordinated.
-Again, only through flight test and slight adjustments can these stall strips be adjusted to get the stall warning and prevent adverse "in ground affect full stall" landing characteristics.
+Again, only through flight test and slight adjustments can these stall strips be adjusted to get the desired stall warning and prevent adverse "in ground effect full stall" landing characteristics.